jan-ekholm/gardena-mower/README.md

 ```

 Create a file `.env` in the directory where you're running the script.
 It contains your
 secrets and various parameters.
-As an altrnative you can set the same variables as normal
+As an alternative you can set the same variables as normal
 environment variables.

 ```